This is a new service - your feedback will

-If you are having outdoor barbecues in gardens or other sites, here are some key safety messages that would help to protect you and the environment.
+If you are having outdoor barbecues in gardens or other sites, you can help protect the environment and keep yourself safe by:

 Scattering of ashes is permitted within our parks and green spaces.
 To submit a request to scatter ashes, please contact us by email.

 Please DO NOT feed ducks and wildfowl white or brown bread.
 It does them harm.
 It also pollutes the water.

 The foods that are good for them are cereal, for example, corn flakes, bran flakes, oats and other grains.
 They also like garden peas and lettuce.
 Wild bird food can be bought from most pet shops or supermarkets, or you can buy it from the Arboretum Visitor Centre.